Last updated: 03/11/20

-The UK has been under lockdown rules for a few months now and there have been millions of us who have experienced their very first ‘lockdown birthday’.
+The UK has been in and out of local and national lockdowns, with different lockdown rules since March and there have been millions of us who have experienced their very first ‘lockdown birthday’.
 Although it’s been SO different to what many of us are used to, it’s certainly been one to remember.
 One that we’ll always look back on and tell our children and grandchildren about.

 Whether it’s your own birthday or you’re trying to make someone else’s day special, here are 12 AMAZING ideas for making the most of a birthday in lockdown.
 And, who knows?
 You may end up enjoying it more than a normal birthday!